woo3937/IRcamera/Readme.md

 instructions aren't very good, and many of the links are dead.
 Since I find that frustrating, some better instructions are below.

+This Arduino writes images to the SD card in the simplest RGB format available (PPM).
+To do that, you'll need a good PPM viewer.
+For the Mac, look at [Xee][xee] (I downloaded it from [here][free-xee], and I didn't get a license).

 Parts List
 =========